 The third sovereign action of Jesus in this passage is His Submission.
 Jesus had the power and ability to call down twelve legions of angels to destroy this crowd.
 However, He displayed His sovereign power by willingly submitting to the Father’s will.
 After some interaction began to take place between Jesus and the crowd, it is likely that this was the time when Judas identified Jesus as the one to be arrested.
 The other gospel writers record that he kissed Jesus (Matt.
 26:49; Mark 14:45; Luke 22:47).
 After this, things heated up.
 Peter would not stand for His Master being arrested.
 John writes, “Then Simon Peter, having a sword, drew it and struck the high priest’s servant and cut off his right ear.
 (The servant’s name was Malchus)” (18:10).
 This fearless act of Peter was perhaps a zealous attempt to take on the whole crowd.
 Starting with the closest person Peter strikes his head and cuts off his ear.
 Though filled with zeal, this was a foolish act and could have almost led to his arrest and even death.
 Jesus immediately responds by saying, “Put your sword into its sheath; shall I not drink the cup that the Father has given me?”
 (18:11).
 Jesus tells Peter that the spread of the gospel and glory of God does not come about by the sword but by submitting to God.

-There are many attempts of individuals and groups in history and today where they make use of force and violence for their cause.
+There are many attempts by individuals and groups in history and today where they make use of force and violence for their cause.
 As Christians, we are to remember that our power is found in our message and not our methods.
 We take on the world by standing firmly upon God’s Word and living according to it no matter what.
 We are not to fight people into the kingdom through violence or react in a physically intimidating manner.
 Instead, we are to proclaim and live by the gospel because it is the power of God unto salvation (Rom.
 1:16).
 Jesus showed His sovereign power by submitting to the Father’s will.
 He asked Peter, “shall I not drink the cup that the Father has given me?”